Laura-Guillory/DroughtMonitor/README.md

 ### prep_files.py

-Prepares files for use in calculations such as [climate indices](https://github.com/monocongo/climate_indices).
+Prepares files before use in the [Climate Indices](https://github.com/monocongo/climate_indices) package or calculating the CDI.
 The data downloaded from SILO is split into one file per year, and NDVI data downloaded from the Bureau of Meteorology is split into one file per month.
-This consolidates each dataset into one file, reorders the dimensions into (lat, lon, time), and truncates each time entry to the beginning of the month.
+This consolidates each dataset into one file, and reorders the dimensions into (lat, lon, time).

 This script can also calculate an average temperature dataset in monthly format, as long as minimum and maximum temperature datasets are present.